Translate / Traducir

 The Iberri family were long-established Guaymas merchants.
 Until 1924 the business of Señores W. Iberri e Hijos, Sucs. was one of the most important liquor stores in the stateAGHES, tomo 3627.

 Luis G. Iberri Carpena was for several years the manager of the Compañía Explotadora de Maderas.
 He was elected to the board of the Cámara Nacional de Comercio of Guaymas on 26 January 1913Semana Mercantil, 2a Epoca, Año XXIX, Núm.
-9, 3 March 1913 and president municipal of Guaymas from September 1914 to September 1915.
+9, 3 March 1913 and President Municipal of Guaymas from September 1914 to September 1915.

 In June 1920 he was appointed the Mexican government’s Agente Financiero in New YorkEl Mosquito, Tucson, Tomo IV, Núm.
 92, 3 July 1920.
 Then, when the Compañía Naviera Mexicana established its head offices in Guaymas in December 1921 he was appointed the managerEl Mosquito, Tucson, Tomo V, Núm.
 122, 7 December 1921.